Maltob03/MaltobKit/content/docs/SceneKit/index.md

 ## The last steps

-So now we can use the struct that we have defined into a swiftUI file.
+Now, let's use the CustomSceneView structure in a SwiftUI file.

-What we need is to declare a @State var of type scene
+Declare a @State variable of type scene: